judithyueli/mexBBFMM2D/README.md

 ####Step 1b:  Download the code from https://github.com/judithyueli/mexBBFMM2D/archive/master.zip

-A folder called `mexBBFMM2D-master` should appear.
-Copy the folder `mexBBFMM2D-master` to your specific working directory, and in MATLAB go to the current directory, which includes the folders
+A folder called `mexBBFMM2D-master` will be downloaded.
+Copy the folder `mexBBFMM2D-master` to your specific working directory.
+In MATLAB, set the current folder to be the directory where the downloaded folder was copied.
+You will see the folders
 `BBFMM2D\` and `Eigen\`, as well as an m-file called (`compilemex.m`) and an example m-file (`callmxFMM2D.m`) that we will use in this quick start quide.
 These m-files will be used to compile, set-up, test and use the `BBFMM2D`.
 The user only needs to change these m-files.
 No modifications will be needed to the contents of the folder `BBFMM2D` which includes the c++ source code.

+Note: To use BBFMM2D, you need to be within the folder containing BBFMM2D files.
+__add note about path.
+Can the user add the folder in the path and operate from a different directory?__

 ####Step 2: Compile the mex file